Sore, swollen and bleeding gums

 We all know the importance of flossing every day to help remove plaque from places where your toothbrush cannot reach.
 To make sure that your healthy habit isn't causing swollen or bleeding gums, be gentle when you floss.
 Rather than forcing the floss between your teeth, carefully slide it up and down, following the curve of each tooth.

-When people do not practice proper dental hygiene, bacteria in the mouth form plaque on the teeth.
+When people do not practise correct dental hygiene, bacteria in the mouth form plaque on the teeth.
 These bacteria may cause your gums to become inflamed, which results in red, swollen or bleeding gums.
 For many people with gingivitis, this inflammation is not painful.
-If you catch gingivitis early, it can be reversed and healed with proper oral hygiene.
+If you detect gingivitis early, it can be reversed and healed with correct oral hygiene.
 But left untreated, gingivitis can worsen and ultimately lead to tooth loss.
 Be sure to seek advice if you have the following symptoms, even if you are not experiencing any discomfort:

 - Changes in the way teeth fit together on biting, or in the fit of partial dentures